By-Laws

 RECORDS

-Section 8.01 Recordkeeping: The Secretary or her designee shall keep or cause to be kept adequate minutes of all Board meetings and all meetings of committees with Board-delegated powers that shall, at a minimum, contain (i) in general, the names of those in attendance, any resolutions passed, and the outcomes of any votes taken; (ii) with regard to potential conflicts of interest, the names of the persons who disclosed or otherwise were found to have an interest in connection with an actual or possible conflict of interest, the nature of the interest, any action taken to determine whether a conflict of interest was present, and the Board’s or committee’s decision as to whether a conflict of interest in fact existed; (iii) the names of the persons who were present for discussions and votes relating to the transaction or arrangement, the content of the discussion, including any alternatives to the proposed transaction or arrangement, and a record of any votes taken in connection with the proceedings.
-The Corporation shall maintain and keep as permanent records the following documents: minutes of all meetings of the Members, Board, or Executive Committee; a record of all actions taken by the Members, Board, or Executive Committee without a meeting; a record of all actions taken by committees of the Board on behalf of the Club; appropriate accounting records; and a record of Members in a form that permits preparation of a list of the names and addresses of all Members, in alphabetical order.
+Section 8.01 Recordkeeping: The Secretary, or designee, shall keep or cause to be kept adequate minutes of all Board meetings and, if requested, certain meetings of committees with Board-delegated powers.
+Minutes shall, at a minimum, contain (i) in general, the names of those in attendance, any resolutions passed, and the outcomes of any votes taken; (ii) with regard to potential conflicts of interest, the names of the persons who disclosed or otherwise were found to have an interest in connection with an actual or possible conflict of interest, the nature of the interest, any action taken to determine whether a conflict of interest was present, and the Board’s or committee’s decision as to whether a conflict of interest in fact existed; (iii) the names of the persons who were present for discussions and votes relating to a transaction or arrangement, the general content of the discussion, including any alternatives to the proposed transaction or arrangement if present, and a record of any votes taken in connection with the proceedings.
+The Corporation shall maintain and keep as permanent records the following documents: minutes of all meetings of the Members, Board, or Executive Committee; a record of all actions taken by the Members, Board, or Executive Committee without a meeting as needed; a record of all official actions taken by committees of the Board on behalf of the Club.

 Section 8.02 Electronic Records and Signatures: Any requirement in these Bylaws that a notice or other record be in writing will be satisfied if the information is inscribed on a tangible medium or stored in an electronic or other medium that is retrievable in perceivable form.
 An electronic record will be deemed to have been signed if the person making it intends to authenticate or adopt it and attaches to or logically associates with it an electronic symbol, sound, or process.